learn-co-curriculum/dsc-coding-logistic-regression-from-scratch/README.md

 ## Overview

 Recall that the logistic regression algorithm builds upon the intuition from linear regression.
 In logistic regression, you start by taking the input data, X and multiplying it by a vector of weights for each of the individual features, which produces an output y.
-Afterwards you'll work on using an iterative approach via gradient descent to tune these weights.
+Afterward, you'll work on using an iterative approach via gradient descent to tune these weights.

 ## Linear Regression Setup